etcd-io/etcd/README.md

 During the pre-v1.0.0 series of releases we may break the API as we fix bugs and get feedback.

+#### 32bit systems

+etcd has known issues on 32bit systems.
+We plan to address these issues after the 0.4 release.

 ### License

 etcd is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.